Language: EN

 • Reference type variables are much faster to copy

-However, do not give excessive importance to this, at least at the beginning.
-Even, many times the compiler will do things for us, such as changing from value type to reference type or vice versa if it deems that the execution will be more efficient.
+However, do not give this too much importance, at least at first.
+Often, the compiler will do things for us, like switching from value type to reference or vice versa if it deems it more efficient for execution.

-You simply use the type that really corresponds, except in cases where efficiency is really crucial.
-And in these cases, test it well, because sometimes you get surprises such as your “improvement” actually worsening performance.
+You simply use the type that is really appropriate, except in cases where efficiency is really very important.
+And in these cases, test it well, because sometimes you may be surprised that your “improvement” actually worsens performance.